iterative/dvc.org/content/blog/2022-01-31-january-22-community-gems.md

 Thanks for asking @mihaj!

-You can stream files using the DVC API.
-The are two methods that you'll likely want to check out.
-First there's `dvc.api.open`.
+You can stream files using the [DVC API](https://dvc.org/doc/api-reference).
+There are two methods that you'll likely want to check out.
+First there's `dvc.api.open()`.
 This opens a file tracked by DVC and generates a corresponding file object.
 Here's a quick example:

 ```python
 import dvc.api